Warning Signs You’re Burnt Out on RV Life

 If you know deep down in your soul that you need a long break from travel, don’t feel bad.
 You didn’t “fail;” you just reached the next part of your journey.

-Consider finding a home base, which could be a patch of land or a sticks and bricks home and just travel part-time.
-Your happiness is most important; and if that means taking a break from full-time life, more power to you.
+Consider finding a home base, which could be a patch of land or a stick-and-brick home, and traveling part-time.
+Your happiness is most important, and if that means taking a break from full-time life, more power to you.

 Do You Recognize Any of These RV Life Burnout Signs in Yourself?